Dunemask/Minecraft-Server-Manager/README.md

 # Minecraft Server Manager
 Minecraft Application for managing servers
 ## About
- This application was developed using a React front end and an express backend.
+ This application was developed using a React front end and an express back end.

 The manager is a tool to simplify and automate some of the redundant tasks of modifying servers frequently.
-It's very simple to drag and drop minecraft versions, plugins/mods, and worlds into the correct folders.
+It's very simple to drag and drop minecraft versions, plugins/mods, and worlds, and select them as dropdown options.

 ## Features